Trix evolved from two tin toy companies, one founded in 1838 by Johann Haffner, the other in 1899 by Andreas Förtner.

 Tri-ang, and the surviving British Trix company.
 In 1956

-'N' gauge models under the Minitrix brand were made from the late 1960's mostly
+developing electrically-powered N Scale trains of their own.
+'N' gauge models under the Minitrix brand were made from the

 (German and British primarily).
 North American prototypes were also manufactured and marketed under the